race-on/webpage/source/workshops/2_gain_scheduling.md

 We have already encouraged you to improve the original self-driving code by adding integral and derivative terms to the PID controller.
 We will now introduce a new control technique called *Gain Scheduling*, which can be seen as an extension of PID.

 ## Theory
----
+!!! note
-**Note**: The following is a *very* simplified view of the topics.
+    The following is a *very* simplified view of the topics.
 This is just to provide you an intuition of how the controllers work.

----

 ### Feedback Control
 Let's start with a quick recap on feedback control.
 One of the simplest ways to represent a typical control problem is through a block diagram.